BattMoTeam/BattMo/Utilities/JuliaBridge/JuliaBridge.md

     man.runBatteryJson(jsonstruct)
 ```

-For 1D model you can use directly json input (should be alsofaster)
+For 1D model you can use directly json input (should be also faster)

 ```matlab
     man.runBatteryJson(jsonstruct, 'useDirectJsonInput', true)